yeikobu/MyEasyCryptoManager/README.md

 ## Installation

 #### Git Clone
-You can use `Git Clone` to clone the main repository and run the app.
+You can use `Git Clone` to clone the repository and run the app.

 ```
 git clone https://github.com/J-kobu/MyEasyCryptoManager.git